spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-vmware/airgap-install/install.md

         | **Large**     | Deploy VM nodes with 32 CPU, 64 GB memory, 120 GB storage.
 The database specs are 80 GB database with 8 CPU limit and 16 GB memory limit.                                   |
         | **Custom**    | Deploy VM nodes with custom CPU, memory, storage, database size, CPU limit, and memory limit.
 If you specify custom, you will be prompted for the CPU, memory, and storage. |

-15. The last propmt is for node affinity.
+15. The last prompt is for node affinity.
 Enter `y` to schedule all Palette pods on control plane nodes.

         #### Additional vSphere Machine Configuration